Black American Sign Language: History

-As schools began to integrate, students and teachers noticed a complete difference in the way Black students and white students signed.
-Carolyn McCaskill, now professor of ASL and Deaf Studies at Gallaudet University, recalls the challenge of understanding the dialect of ASL used by her white principal and teachers after her segregated school of her youth integrated: "When I began attending the school, I did not understand the teacher and she did not understand me because we used different signs."
+As schools began to integrate, students and teachers noticed a complete difference in the way Black students and White students signed.
+Carolyn McCaskill, now professor of ASL and Deaf Studies at Gallaudet University, recalls the challenge of understanding the dialect of ASL used by her White principal and teachers after her segregated school of her youth integrated: "When I began attending the school, I did not understand the teacher and she did not understand me because we used different signs."
 Carl G. Croneberg was the first to discuss differences between BASL and White ASL in his appendices of the 1965 version of the Dictionary of American Sign Language.
 Work has continued on BASL since then.

-As Deaf education and sign language research continued to evolve, so did the perception of ASL.
+As deaf education and sign language research continued to evolve, so did the perception of ASL.
 With the publication of the Dictionary of American Sign Language, ASL began to be recognized as a legitimate language.
 The greater acceptance of ASL as a language led to standardization and the development of a prestige dialect, which was based upon the signs used at Gallaudet University.
 Despite this standardization, ASL has regional and distinct accents similar to spoken languages.
-Dialects that are different from the standard one especially those spoken by marginalized groups, are/were often stigmatized.
+Dialects that are different from the standard one, especially those spoken by marginalized groups, are/were often stigmatized.
 As a non-standard dialect, BASL is stigmatized by signers and considered to be inferior to prestige dialects of ASL.
-This difference in prestige has led BASL speakers to code switch to a prestige dialect when speaking with different groups of people, despite BASL being mutually intelligible with other dialects of ASL.
+This difference in prestige has led BASL speakers to code-switch to a prestige dialect when speaking with different groups of people, despite BASL being mutually intelligible with other dialects of ASL.

-A study of Southern Black signers found out when compared to older signers who attended segregated schools, younger Black ASL signers express more positive attitudes toward the dialect.
-While older signers who attended lower quality schools due to the inequality of "separate but equal" clauses believed that white signing is higher quality because it appears to be more complicated.
-However, this is likely because the lack of ASL-skilled teachers in the Black schools at the time; there is no evidence that white signing is more official or complex than Black ASL.
+A study of Southern Black signers determined that when compared to older signers who attended segregated schools, younger Black ASL signers express more positive attitudes toward the dialect.
+Older signers who attended lower-quality schools due to the inequality of "separate but equal" policies believed that White signing is higher quality because it appears to be more complicated.
+However, this is likely because of the lack of ASL-skilled teachers in the Black schools at the time; there is no evidence that White signing is more official or complex than Black ASL.
 Black signs are typically more like the "standard" signs taught in schools and textbooks.
 Black signing is also associated with rhythm and expression.